jabb4/ctfd-setup/README.md

 ## Themes
-- To add a theme just drop it in to CTFd/themes and restart the container
+- To add a theme just drop it in to themes and rebuild the container

 ## Add Plugins
-1. Drop it in to CTFd/plugins
+1. Drop it in to plugins
-2. Add
+2. Add the pip requirements to plugins/requirements.txt
 3. rebuild container
--

 ## Thanks to